Azure/batch-shipyard/docs/03-batch-shipyard-usage.md

 The required positional argument to the script is `action`.
 Here are a list of actions and their intended effect:
 * `addpool`: creates a pool as specified in the configuration files.
-* `addjobs`: adds jobs as specified in the jobs configuration file.
+* `addjobs`: adds jobs as specified in the job's configuration file.
 * `addsshuser`: adds an SSH tunnel user as specified in the pool configuration file.
 This action is automatically invoked during `addpool` if enabled in the pool configuration file.